Erskine Childers (author): Home Rule

-In 1919 Childers was made Director of Publicity for the First Irish Parliament.
-In 1920 Childers published Military Rule in Ireland, a strong attack on British policy.
-At the 1921 elections, he was elected (unopposed) to the Second Dáil as Sinn Féin member for the Kildare–Wicklow constituency, and published the pamphlet Is Ireland a Danger to England?, which attacked British prime minister David Lloyd George.
-He became editor of the Irish Bulletin after the arrest of the young Desmond FitzGerald.
-He stood as an anti-Treaty Sinn Féin candidate at the 1922 general election but lost his seat.
+In 1920 he published Military Rule in Ireland, a pamphlet made up of eight articles from the left-wing London Daily News appearing between March and May 1920, each a strong attack on British army operations in Ireland.
+At the 1921 elections, he was elected (unopposed) to the Second Dáil as Sinn Féin member for the Kildare–Wicklow constituency, and published the pamphlet Is Ireland a Danger to England?
+The strategic question examined, rebutting British prime minister Lloyd George's claim that an independent Ireland risked Britain's security.

+In February 1921 Childers became editor of the Irish Bulletin and Director of Publicity for the Dáil after the arrest of Desmond FitzGerald.
+He stood as a Sinn Féin (anti-treaty) candidate at the 1922 general election but lost his seat.